-Veteran safety joined the Raiders as a free agent in 2015...Has played in over 80 career games and made more than 70 starts.
+Veteran safety joined the Raiders as a free agent in 2015...Has played in over 80 career games and made more than 70 starts...
+Posted his first interception of the year in Week 13 vs. Buffalo.

-DE 96 Denico Autry 6-5 270 3rd season
+DE 96 Denico Autry 6-5 270 3rd seasor

-Valuable member of the defensive line is in his third season with the team after joining the squad as an undrafted free agent in 2014...Has totaled 3.5 sacks over his career...Registered his first sack of the season in Week 3 and recovered a fumble in Week 4...
+Valuable member of the defensive line is in his third season with the team after joining the squad as an undrafted free agent in 2014...Has totaled 5.5 sacks over his career...Registered his first sack of the season in Week 3 and recovered a fumble in Week 4...
 Recorded a blocked PAT in Week 12.